Money Management Product Reviews

 From there, I could elect to select this portfolio.
 But, before the deal was sealed, I needed to review my order — including seeing the dollar amounts I’d be investing in each ETF.
 Then, with a swipe up, my orders were placed and my holdings were displayed in my account.

-Navigating the account
+Navigating the Account

-Although it’s only been a short time since I opened my Robinhood Retirement account, I have discovered a few interesting things about it.
+Since opening my Robinhood Retirement account, I have discovered a few interesting things about it.
 For one, it seems that IRA funds are not included in the total shown on the Investing tab.
 Similarly, you won’t see your retirement portfolio on this main tab either.
 Instead, you’ll need to tap the center icon to view and manage your Retirement account.

-Something else I found is that your IRA account has its own set of settings.
+Something else I found is that your IRA account has its own settings.
 For example, even if you have DRIP (dividend reinvestment) turned on in your main Robinhood account, you’ll need to opt into it again under these specific settings if you want to utilize it.
 Elsewhere, in IRA Settings, you can find options for starting a Roth conversion, transferring in from an external IRA, or opening another IRA (you can have one Roth and one Traditional in the app).

 Final Thoughts on Robinhood Retirement